Version: 20th September 2020.

 We as Muslims must understand the basic concept in Islam and that is that you cannot add any action to our fixed acts of worship like salah and hajj.
 The description and actions of salah have been fixed and completed by The Nabi (salulahu alayhi wasalam).
 We don’t need to change or add to the salah.
 THE DEEN IS COMPLETE!

-The description of this curse prayer is below:
+The description of this curse prayer is below in red:

 “11 rakaat afer Isha read Sura 33 verse 68 afer Faathah 100 tmes in every rakaat, totaling 1100 tmes, so it takes about 1 h 30, putting the open bottles or container in front of you to collect all the curse in the water and it will strike in sha Allah the authors of witchcraf when the patient bathes.
 We prescribe it when witchcraft is repeated or when we see that the sorcery is very evil and the patient has the anger to fght.
 We found that this prayer has a big efect on the djinns even though the catching has been done, we see that through the dreams of patients the reactons of djinns”.

 There is no need for a new prayer or a new way to make a dua.
 We can already make dua for our general needs, and even against the sahir, in all of our prayers during the prostrations (sajdah) and just before saying the final salams (tasleem) so please just stick to that and don’t invent any new acts of worship.
 Our deen is complete!

 If you are praying this curse prayer regularly then you must stop doing it and make tauba and as a precaution, you should also pay sadaqa with the intention of removing sins.
 If you continue doing this prayer (and any jinn catching at the same time) then this might be the reason for your cure to be delayed by Allah.